infovista-opensource/vistamart-datasource/README.md

 ### Query parameters

-Querying data is done by selecting various parameters in order to read data.
-These parameters are used to identify the right VistaMart slots started in the database.
+The query parameters are used to identify the right VistaMart started slots in the database.
 These parameters are divided into 3 parts.

-* Main Parameters : Manadatory for all use cases
+* Main Parameters (Mandatory for all use cases):
   * *VISTA*: Indicates the indicator vista (based on the list of vistas available in the VistaMart topology)
   * *INDICATOR*: Indicates the indicator (based on the list of indicators available in the VistaMart topology filtered by the selected vista)
   * *INSTANCE*: Indicates the instance (based on the list of instances available in the VistaMart topology filtered by the selected vista)